microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 [the gif]

-### How to create a field?
+### How to create a label key?

-In order to label a document, we need to create fields and assign the content value as well as the bounding box/region to it.
+In order to label a document, you need to create label keys and assign the label value to a label key.
-In Labeling UX application, there are four types of field:
+In Labeling UX application, there are four types of label key:

 - **Field**: for string, number, date, time and integer (all text with light-yellow background)
 - **Selection Mark**: allow assigned with a single selection mark (bounding box with pink border) or a region